Two Roads Converge in a Yellowing Wood—Shamanism, Science, and Climate Change

 “The study by the new McCormick Tribune Freedom Museum found that 22 percent of Americans could name all five Simpson family members, compared with just 1 in 1,000 people who could name all five First Amendment freedoms.”

 But what does it mean exactly to say that American voters are stupid?
 About this there is unfortunately no consensus.
-Like Supreme Court […]
+Like Supreme Court Justice […]

 Read the Full Article